 You see?
 You can grade a football player without taking his teammate qualities and Super Bowl rings into account.
 You can also evaluate the players based on how they played, and the longer that these writers keep on voting, the less it will be about how the player played.

-To be fair, it takes an extraordinary form of luck in hard work to be in Accorsi’s position, but the Owens snub, Jacoby-over-Faneca finalization, and nine-hour length to determine seven total inductees show how unintelligent these writers are.
-We have already surpassed a period where Ivan “Pudge” Rodriguez was inducted as a first-ballot Hall of Fame slugger after he was more linked to steroid use than his fellow inductee, Jeff Bagwell.
+To be fair, it takes an extraordinary form of luck and hard work to be in Accorsi’s position, but the Owens snub, Jacoby-over-Faneca finalization, and nine-hour length to determine seven total inductees show how unintelligent these writers are.
+We have also already surpassed a period where Ivan “Pudge” Rodriguez was inducted as a first-ballot Hall of Fame slugger after he was more linked to steroid use than his fellow inductee, Jeff Bagwell.

 A former teammate of Rodriguez, Jose Canseco, wrote in his 2005 memoir Juiced that he injected Rodriguez with anabolic steroids and human growth hormone, and in one off-season, Rodriguez lost 28 pounds and saw a decrease in his power-hitting numbers.
 Even though Canseco has exposed Mark McGwire, Rafael Palmeiro, and Barry Bonds, the voters still canonized Rodriguez while continuing to ostracize the former three.
 They also think that Canseco is a profiteering liar who is not worthy a court trip, a tooth fairy left them a $5 bill underneath their pillows, and Dougie the Whale is real.